 What It Means When Your Sample is Out-Of-Specification

 When sending samples for testing at third-party facilities, most clients want to ensure that results are both accurate and provided in a timely manner.
-This article intends to summarize the OOS process: With so many guidelines, standards, and acronyms, sometimes it is easier to receive all this information in as few words as possible.
+This article intends to summarize the OOS process.

 What Does OOS Mean?

 Out-of-Specification (OOS) means that the test results for your sample do not meet the accepted established criteria.
 These criteria may be set by either an official compendia, by your organization, or by the testing laboratory.
 For example, at Eagle, the range for potency testing is set between 90%-110% of the labeled concentration, with the exception of HCG, which is from 85% to 125%.

 In the case that your sample is considered an OOS, an investigation must be conducted.
 Unfortunately, the final report will be delayed and there may be a chance that the batch you were waiting to release will need to be rejected.
 However, you would much rather ensure the problem is identified, resolved, and learned from, rather than having it reoccur and cause greater consequences in future.

 Now that your sample has been labeled as OOS, an investigation is initiated to attempt to determine the cause.
 Every testing facility has its own system of handling OOS results.
 At Eagle, we follow the FDA’s guidance for industry entitled “Investigating Out-of-Specification (OOS) Test Results for Pharmaceutical Production.”
 Essentially, the investigation is structured into two parts: Phase I and Phase II, the purpose being to determine if the OOS result is due to a laboratory error or to a compounding or production error.